 Share options Number Weighted average exercise price

-At 31 December 2017 2,600,000 £0.05
+Exercisable at 31 December 2018

-Forfeited (160,000) £0.05

-At the end of the period 2,440,000 £0.05

-Exercisable at 31 December 2018 2,440,000 £0.05
+& 31 December 2019 2,440,000 £0.05

-The options outstanding at 31 December 2018 have a weighted average remaining contractual life of 1.3 years.
+The options outstanding at 31 December 2019 have a weighted average remaining contractual life of 0.3 years.

-The fair value of the options issued during the period was determined using the Black-Scholes valuation model and a share based payment charge of £Nil (2017: £45,000) has been recognised in the income statement.
+The fair value of the options issued during the period was determined using the Black-Scholes valuation model and a share based payment charge of £Nil (2018: £Nil) has been recognised in the income statement.